FREE Workshops for Your Professional Development

 - How to build practical skills for influencing others

 In addition to the topics covered in the workshops, students are able to make their suggestions and contributions.
-The student representatives can interact with the course co-ordinators and tutors with reference to the topics of interest to be covered during development sessions.
+The student representatives can interact with the course co-ordinators and tutors and suggest topics of interest to be covered during development sessions.

-The professional development team will give emphasis to such topics suggested by the students, evaluating outcomes and providing educational programmes based on the relevance of any areas of interest to the existing teaching plan.
+The professional development team will give emphasis to the topics suggested by the students, evaluating outcomes and providing extra educational programmes based on the relevance of any areas of interest.